feltus/CATALYST_HACK_2026-01/README.md

 The first Hackathon will be a week-long asynchronous event from Jan 30 (Fri) - Feb 6 (Fri).

-There will be synchronous Zoom meetings 9am-10am each Friday: https://clemson.zoom.us/j/9452064261
+There will be synchronous Zoom meetings 9am-10am each Friday: https://clemson.zoom.us/j/9452064261 Feltus will be in Zoom 9am to noon each day.

 ## Hackathon Charge
 Design an experiment and test the agent's ability to generate useful results from 2 core pipelines..
 The first pipeline identifies genes and their protein products underlying a specific phenotype.
 The second pipeline identifies small molecules that interact with those proteins.
 The methods will be documented and results of the project will be quantified for accuracy.